GSA/datagov-ssb/README.md

     cloud.gov](https://cloud.gov/docs/services/s3/#how-to-create-an-instance)
     using the `basic` plan, then [extract the credentials](https://cloud.gov/docs/services/s3/#interacting-with-your-s3-bucket-from-outside-cloudgov)
     for use.
+Running `SERVICE_INSTANCE_NAME=<servicename> ./s3creds.sh` will create the service-key and provide the necessary environment variables.

 1. Cloud Foundry credentials with permission to register the service broker in the spaces where it should be available.

     For example, you can create a `space-deployer` [cloud.gov Service Account](https://cloud.gov/docs/services/cloud-gov-service-account/) in one